So now it's time to carry on building my robotic poker table! Before that though - more on my tools :) Up in that photo is:

 The first thing I do is sit down and think of what might be causing these inaccuracies.
 I'm not convinced it's a sensor issue, and the Arduino is easily fast enough to keep up.
 After some pondering, the first few potential culprits I come up with are:

-• If the sensors are not out of phase by exactly 1/4 of a wave length then I'd expect readings to alternate between slightly too fast, then slightly too slow every interrupt.
-They should however average out, making every 2nd interrupt (half a wave) or 4th interrupt (a whole wave) right on the money.
-Note: not worked out which one yet, but the key is, it'd be very very regular :).
+If the sensors are not out of phase by exactly 1/4 of a wave length then I'd expect readings to alternate between slightly too fast, then slightly too slow every interrupt.
+They should however average out, making every 2nd

-• The wheel is a little wobbly, which means it's getting closer to and farther from the sensors each revolution.
+The wheel is a little wobbly, which means it's getting closer to and farther from the sensors each revolution.
 If the sensors are perfectly aligned this wouldn't be a problem, however if they were at a slight angle it could turn the square wave into a slightly sin-waveish thing.
 I'd expect to see fairly regular inaccuracies in a pattern that repeats once per revolution (every 32 interrupts) if this was the issue.

-• It could be the time difference between when my interrupt triggers to tick the encoder counter, and when I actually do my RPM calculations (every ms) in the main loop.
+It could be the time difference between when my interrupt triggers to tick the encoder counter, and when I actually do my RPM calculations (every x ms) in the main loop.
 If this were the issue I'd expect to see fairly random inaccuracies within a threshold of roughly 5ms (the time it takes for a single encoder tick at 360rpm)

 To track down the culprit, I print out rpm calculations every 50ms, then every 150ms, then every 250ms, then every 1000ms and plot them against encoder position: